-Below I share my incredibly insightful and inspiring health story.
-But if you're just wanting to know a bit more about my website here goes:
+Below, I share my incredibly insightful and inspiring health story.
+But if you're just wanting to know a bit more about my credentials and my website, here goes:

-AlexFergus.com is all about helping you transform your health & body to not only look amazing but to feel amazing as well!
+AlexFergus.com is all about helping you transform your health and body to not only look amazing but to feel amazing as well!

 On this site, you will find all the tools and resources you need to boost testosterone, lower body fat, improve your sleep, regain health and increase performance.

 Through my blog articles, resource zones, podcasts, ebooks, e-courses and my coaching program, I will help you look and feel amazing!
 To get started, click HERE.